ashleychontos/pySYD/docs/quickstart.rst

 seems to perform better for our purposes - which is now the default metric used (but can easily be changed, if desired).

-Measuring the granulation time scales is of course limited by the time series baseline but in general, we can resolve up to 3 Harvey-like components (or laws) at best (for now anyway).
-For more information about the Harvey model, please see the original paper here_ as well as its application in context .
+Measuring the granulation time scales is obviously limited by the total observation baseline of the time series but in general, we can resolve up to 3 Harvey-like components (or laws) at best (for now anyway).
+For more information about the Harvey model, please see the original paper [1]_ as well as its application in context .

 Therefore we use all this information to guess how many we should observe and end up with

 .. math::